-Profitable shipping is a very attainable goal, even in today’s uncertain environment, where FedEx and UPS peak carrier surcharges have become a moving target for all parcel shippers.
-Despite these rising costs, there are ways all companies can improve shipping profitability in 2020.
+Profitable shipping is a very attainable goal, even in today’s uncertain environment, where peak carrier surcharges have become a moving target for all parcel shippers.
+Despite these rising costs, there are ways all companies can manage operating costs for transportation to improve profitability.

 Try using these four tried-and-true tactics for improving shipping profitability in any market conditions.

 If you’re handling multiple pick-and-pack orders, you need to know what you’re putting into different sized packages.
 Align that information with the actual transportation costs, and then figure out the profitability level on each.

 This can be a complex process, but ultimately it is important to understand how the dollar amount on your transportation invoice ties into your product profitability.
 For example, once you determine what it costs to ship each SKU, it might become clear that offering free shipping at even a $50 order threshold may not yield a profitable order for your company.

 - Use Good Margin Management

 When your marketing department launches a promotion – “Buy $50 worth of stuff and get free shipping” – make sure the “losers” do not fill-up an e-commerce shopping cart and drive your total cost (including transportation costs) above profitability.
 To avoid these problems, share relevant information across your organization to make sure everyone is paying attention to the operating costs for transportation when planning pricing or promotions.